jimhalltechguy/what-is-active-directory/README.md

 <h1>Physical Components of Active Directory</h1>
 	<h2>Domain Controller</h2>
-		Server - physical, virtual and/or in the Azure cloud) Hosts AD Database
+		Server - physical, virtual and/or in the Azure cloud)</h2>
+		Hosts AD Database</h2>
-		Responds to authentication requests
+		Responds to authentication requests</h2>
 		Processes logins and enforces policies</h2>
 	AD Database (NTDS.dit)
 		Stores the data for the directory